orangejuice/blog/data/activity/movie-中国-1972/record.en.md

   subtitle: 1972 / Italy / Documentary / Michelangelo Antonioni / Giuseppe Rinaldi
 ---

-Such precious footage, I love the feeling from this photographer, capturing your gaze, pondering your soul.
-I've filled up a lot of the historical distance after watching this not-so-short documentary with mixed feelings.
-Should it be called history?
-It doesn't seem so distant.
-Why has everything changed in appearance, yet when looking closely, there is so much that has not.
-I can even more delicately imagine the life of my parents at that time.
-In the end, I also got to watch half a set of acrobatic shows for free.
+Such precious footage!
+I love the feel of this photographer, capturing your gaze, fathoming your soul.
+After watching this lengthy documentary full of mixed emotions, it bridges a lot of historical distance.
+Should it be called history, though?
+It doesn't seem so far away, yet appearances and everything have changed, yet on closer inspection, much remains the same.
+It even allows a more delicate imagination of what my parents' lives were like back then.
+In the end, we even got to watch half a show of acrobatics for free.